Earthworms for Gardens

 If worm casts are considered a problem, do not release into lawn areas.
 For worms suitable for lawns, take a look at our worms for lawns.

-The ideal time of year for planting Earthworms is from October through to May, the hottest and driest parts of the year should be avoided.
+The ideal time of year for planting Earthworms is from October through to May, the hottest and driest parts of the year should be avoided, during hot and dry summer months we will supply the worms but will not accept resposibility for failure.
 Earthworms need to be planted on arrival, scattering them over the area will not work.
 Dig a trowel depth hole, putting in some old compost (not potting or seeding) water, place in a few worms and cover, do this at intervals over the area needing the worms.

 About Earthworm Colonies